Napoleon III: Defeat in the Franco-Prussian War

 On 2 August, Napoleon and the Prince Imperial accompanied the army as it made a tentative crossing of the German border toward the city of Saarbrücken.
 The French won a minor skirmish and advanced no further.
 Napoleon III, very ill, was unable to ride his horse and had to support himself by leaning against a tree.
-In the meantime, the Germans had assembled a much larger army opposite Alsace and Lorraine than the French had expected or were aware of.
-On 4 August 1870, the Germans attacked with overwhelming force against a French division in Alsace at the Battle of Wissembourg (German: Weissenburg), forcing it to retreat.
-On 5 August, the Germans defeated another French Army at the Battle of Spicheren in Lorraine.
+In the meantime, the Prussians had assembled a much larger army opposite Alsace and Lorraine than the French had expected or were aware of.
+On 4 August 1870, the Prussians attacked with overwhelming force against a French division in Alsace at the Battle of Wissembourg (German: Weissenburg), forcing it to retreat.
+On 5 August, the Germans defeated another French army at the Battle of Spicheren in Lorraine.

 On 6 August, 140,000 Germans attacked 35,000 French soldiers at the Battle of Wörth; the French lost 19,200 soldiers killed, wounded and captured, and were forced to retreat.
 The French soldiers fought bravely, and French cavalry and infantry attacked the German lines repeatedly, but the Germans had superior logistics, communications, and leadership.
 The decisive weapon was the new German Krupp six pound field gun, which was breech-loading, had a steel barrel, longer range, a higher rate of fire, and was more accurate than the bronze muzzle-loading French cannons.
 The Krupp guns caused terrible casualties in the French ranks.

 When news of the French defeats reached Paris on 7 August, it was greeted with disbelief and dismay.
 Prime Minister Ollivier and the army chief of staff, Marshal Edmond Le Boeuf, both resigned.
 The Empress Eugénie took it upon herself as the Regent to name a new government.
 She chose General Cousin-Montauban, better known as the Count of Palikao, seventy-four years old and former commander of the French expeditionary force to China, as her new prime minister.
 The Count of Palikao named Marshal François Achille Bazaine, the commander of the French forces in Lorraine, as the new military commander.
 Napoleon III proposed returning to Paris, realizing that he was not doing any good for the army.
 The Empress, in charge of the government, responded by telegraph, "Don't think of coming back, unless you want to unleash a terrible revolution.
 They will say you quit the army to flee the danger."
 The Emperor agreed to remain with the army.
 With the Empress directing the country, and Bazaine commanding the army, the Emperor no longer had any real role to play.
 At the front, the Emperor told Marshal Leboeuf, "we've both been dismissed."